igrafx/miningkafka/howto.md

 This variation is designed to *explode* a row’s columns, transforming each into multiple rows where each row contains the **Task** and its associated **Timestamp**.

+You may check out the [example](#examples-using-the-transpositions-udfs-) to see how the UDF works.

 #### Variation 2

 **UDF Signature :**